Unpacking employee turnover insights for 2022

 - Reach remote employees on a human level with video updates and messages.

-- Boost employee morale with a recognition program that encourages connections across departments so less visible teams aren’t taken for granted.
+- Boost employee morale with a recognition programme that encourages connections across departments so less visible teams aren’t taken for granted.

 Reducing turnover in manufacturing